 There really is a difference between making this strawberry cobbler in a cast-iron skillet versus a 9×13-inch baking dish.
 A cast-iron skillet heats more evenly than a baking dish and also gives this dessert a nice, crispy crust.
 But, you can definitely make this in a baking dish if that is what you have on hand.

-Again, I can’t stress enough to use fresh, whole strawberries or strawberries cut in half.
+I can’t stress enough to use fresh, whole strawberries or strawberries cut in half for this recipe.
 If you use frozen strawberries or diced strawberries, too much liquid will release, causing a gummy dessert.